Topics: Mental Health, tax preparation outsourcing services

 The institute defines AMI as:

-“a mental, behavioural, or emotional disorder.
+“A mental, behavioural, or emotional disorder.
 AMI can vary in impact, ranging from no impairment to mild, moderate, and even severe impairment.”

 Considering the scope and scale of the problem, it is imperative that accounting professionals do not take their mental health issues lightly or ignore them altogether, thinking it comes with the territory.
-It does, but it is imperative that they take necessary steps to solve any mental health issues (anxiety, depression, stress etc.) that they might be facing.
+It does, but it is imperative that they take the necessary steps to solve any mental health issues (anxiety, depression, stress, etc.) that they might be facing.

 Battling Pandemic Related Stress

-We are well into the busy tax season now and couple all that workload related stress with pandemic related anxiety issues and CPAs, EAs and other accounting and tax professionals are facing a double whammy.
+We are well into the busy tax season now, and couple all that workload-related stress with pandemic-related anxiety issues, and CPAs, EAs and other accounting and tax professionals are facing a double whammy.
 According to the APA (American Psychiatric Association), a mammoth 36% of Americans said COVID-19 was impacting their mental health in an adverse manner.
-It’s not just the COVID-19 related anxiety issues that are a problem.
+It’s not just the COVID-19-related anxiety issues that are a problem.
 Accounting professionals also have to get their minds around new tax laws and changes as a result of the pandemic.
 They are asked to become more agile than they were before and this is putting more pressure on them.

 There is absolutely no doubt that pandemics can be stressful for people.
 The CDS says being under stress can result in fear and worry about your own health and that of your family members.
 It can disturb sleeping and eating patterns; a person might also have difficulties in sleeping and concentration.
-And all in all it might result in a worsening of their mental health.
+And all in all, it might result in a worsening of their mental health.

 Realization results in a solution.